blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 == Receiving Notifications ==

+= Instantiate WebSocket notification channel object

+Create a WebSocket notification channel for a given Catenis notification event.

+`
+var wsNotifyChannel = ctnApiClient.createWsNotifyChannel(eventName);
+`

 = Add listeners =

-Add event listeners to monitor activity on notification channels.
+Add event listeners to monitor activity on the notification channel.

 `
 ctnApiClient.on('comm-error', function (error) {
     // Error communicating with Catenis notification process });

-ctnApiClient.on('notify-channel-opened', function (eventName, success, error) {
+wsNotifyChannel.on('open', function (error) {
-    if (success) {
+    if (error) {
-        // Notification channel successfully open
+        // Error establishing underlying WebSocket connection
     }
     else {
-        // Error establishing underlying WebSocket connection
+        // Notification channel successfully open
     }
 });

-ctnApiClient.on('notify-channel-error', function (eventName, error) {
+wsNotifyChannel.on('error', function (error) {
     // Error in the underlying WebSocket connection });

-ctnApiClient.on('notify-channel-closed', function (eventName, code, reason) {
+wsNotifyChannel.on('close', function (code, reason) {
     // Underlying WebSocket connection has been closed });

-ctnApiClient.on('notification', function (eventName, eventData) {
+wsNotifyChannel.on('notify', function (eventData) {
     // Received notification
 });
 `

-> **Note**: except for the `comm-error` event, the first argument of the event listener functions -- named `eventName` -- identifies the Catenis notification event for which that event applies.
+> **Note**: the 'comm-error' event is emitted by the Catenis API client object while all other events are emitted by the WebSocket notification channel object.

-= Open notification channel =
+= Open the notification channel =

-Open a notification channel for a given Catenis notification event.
+Open the WebSocket notification channel to start receiving notifications.

 `
-ctnApiClient.openNotifyChannel(eventName, function (error) {
+wsNotifyChannel.open(function (error) {
     if (err) {
-        // Error from calling method
-    }
+        // Error sending command to open notification channel }
 });
 `

-= Close notification channel =
+= Close the notification channel =

-Close a notification channel to stop receiving notifications for that given Catenis notification event.
+Close the WebSocket notification channel to stop receiving notifications.

 `
-ctnApiClient.closeNotifyChannel(eventName, function (error) {
+wsNotifyChannel.close(function (error) {
     if (err) {
-        // Error from calling method
-    }
+        // Error sending command to close notification channel }
 });
 `